 If the position remains open, it is also possible the account will incur a margin call, or a request from the broker to bring margin deposits up to their required levels.
 The client then has 24 hours to wire funds into the trading account to meet the initial margin requirement.

-In addition to margin requirements, it is important to understand the risk associated with holding a position overnight, such as exposure to potential adverse price movement occurring outside of regular trading hours.
+In addition to margin requirements, it’s important to understand the risk associated with holding a position overnight, such as exposure to potential adverse price movements occurring outside of regular trading hours.

 Intraday Margin vs Overnight Margin

-• Intraday margin is the per-contract minimum amount of money required in your account to hold a position during regular trading hours.
+- Intraday margin is the per-contract minimum required in an account to hold a position during regular trading hours.

-• Overnight margin is the per-contract minimum amount required in your account to maintain a position overnight.
-Initial margin is significantly larger than the intraday margin requirement.
+- Overnight margin is the per-contract minimum amount required in an account to maintain a position overnight.
+The initial margin is significantly larger than the intraday margin requirement.

-Two types of margins in futures trading: Initial margin and maintenance margin:
+There are two types of margins in futures trading: initial margin and maintenance margin:

-• Maintenance margin kicks in once a futures position is open, the maintenance margin represents the minimum account balance required to keep the position open.
+- Maintenance margin kicks in once a futures position is open and represents the minimum account balance required to keep the position open.
 If the account falls below this level, the trader will receive a margin call.

 Below is a diagram showing NinjaTrader Brokerage’s intraday and initial margin requirements for Micro E-mini S&P 500 futures (MES).
-As you can see based on the escalating margin requirements, it is extremely important to be aware of the account size needed to hold a position past the market close.
+As you can see, based on the escalating margin requirements, it’s extremely important to be aware of the account size needed to hold a position past the market close..

-Futures products trade nearly 24 hours a day, 6 days a week.
-This allows for more trading flexibility and the freedom to manage positions almost any time of day.
-However, this can also make it confusing to track the official “open” and “close."
+The futures markets trade nearly 24 hours a day, 6 days a week, allowing for more trading flexibility and the freedom to manage positions almost any time of day.
+However, this can also make it confusing to track the markets’ official “open” and “close."

-To avoid accidentally carrying a position past the close, being aware of a futures contract’s trading hours is imperative for day traders.
+To avoid accidentally carrying a position past the close, it’s imperative that day traders are aware of a futures contract’s trading hours.
 For NinjaTrader Brokerage clients, intraday positions must be closed 15 minutes prior to session close.
-This is 3:45 pm CT for the majority of the popular CME contracts which is 15 minutes before the official session close at 4:00 pm CT.
+This is 4:45 pm ET for the majority of popular CME Group contracts, which is 15 minutes before the official session close at 5:00 pm ET.

 Trading hours for futures contracts are determined by their respective exchanges.
 Each category, such as energy or equity index, has its own opening and closing times.